Learn how to cook a porterhouse steak in a cast iron skillet. This simple meal is healthy and tastes like a steakhouse dinner you can make tonight!

 What Is a Porterhouse Steak?

-A Porterhouse steak is a cut of beef that includes a T-shaped bone a strip loin on one side and and a soft tenderloin on the other.
+A Porterhouse steak is a cut of beef that includes a T-shaped bone, a strip loin on one side, and a soft tenderloin on the other.
+It comes from the rear end of the short loin, where the tenderloin section is larger.

 Porterhouse Steak Cuts and Quality